japalekhin/adaptive-icons-guide/README.md

 0. Work on your awesome adaptive icon (don't forget about the background).
 0. Apply it to the app you're working on.
 0. Profit!

+## Contributing

+If you want, you can contribute sample icons, optimized measurements, keylines, and guides.
+If you have any issues, comments or suggestion, please file an issue.

+1. Clone this repository
+0. Make your changes
+0. Submit a pull request